Deputy Chief of Space Operations: Structure

+List of officeholders

 Deputy Chief of Space Operations for Intelligence

 The deputy chief of space operations for intelligence (S2) is the senior intelligence officer of the Space Force.
 The S2 has intelligence policy, oversight, and guidance of Space Force intelligence, surveillance and reconnaissance capabilities.
 The S2 is responsible for the Space Force Intelligence Community Element to the United States Intelligence Community and is the chief of the Service Cryptologic Component with delegated authorities from the Director of the National Security Agency.
+The position was originally the director of intelligence, surveillance, and reconnaissance under the COO.
+It was moved out as a separate position on 12 April 2023.